Skip to main contentSkip to navigation

 TASK:

-IMAGE USAGE:
+INPUT IMAGE USAGE:

-CORE RULE - IDENTITY LOCK:
+CORE IDENTITY LOCK:

 The character must remain 100% identical to Image 1 in every panel.